Back in our teen years, my sister and I used to freezer bananas and blend them up with milk to make a faux ice cream-ish sort of dessert.

 Now, if you wanted to make ice cream the usual way, with cream and sugar and no bananas, you’ll need an ice cream maker.
 You won’t be able to take a regular ice cream recipe and just throw it into your food processor.

-However, you can make a delicious fruity, creamy treat this way, and it’s got no added sugar.
+However, you can make a deliciously fruity, creamy treat this way, and it’s got no added sugar.

 Which is awesome.